d-krupke/cpsat-primer/README.md

 > These are all naive implementations, and the benchmark is not very rigorous.
 These values are only meant to give you
 > a rough idea of the performance.
 Additionally, this benchmark was regarding proving *optimality*.
 The performance in
 > just optimizing a tour could be different.
 The numbers could also look different for differently generated instances.
+> You can find a more detailed benchmark in the later section on proper evaluation.

 > :warning: This section could need some more work, as it is relatively important.
 I just did some experiments, and hastily jotted down some notes here.